pedrocortez09/insiders_clustering/README.md

 # 1. Business Problem.

 This project is based in a Kaggle Challenge wich simulates a business problem.
 An Ecommerce called All in One Place sell second-line products from various brands at a lower price.
 After a year of operation, the marketing team realized that some customers buy more frequently and have a high average ticket.
-Based in this perception, marketing team wants to to release the "Insiders Program".
+Based in this perception, marketing team wants to release the "Insiders Program".
 The program consists in segment customers based on their similarities (looking into recency, frequency and gross revenue).

 # 2. Business Assumptions.